 - Reps who work a deal through to close, and then discover a “mistake” in the data that meant that deal never should have been theirs.
 They should get credit since they worked it though, right?
 Right?!

-These challenges are compounded if reps perceive scarcity in deal flow, if there are issues of trust on your sales team, if your company is growing quickly, if you have a highly competitive environment, if there’s rep turnover.
+These challenges are compounded if reps perceive scarcity in deal flow, if there are issues of trust in your sales team, if your company is growing quickly, if you have a highly competitive environment, if there’s rep turnover.
 So many factors can contribute to RoE conflict that it’s no wonder it’s so complicated.

-In the meantime, what challenges did we miss?
+What challenges did we miss?
 What else causes rules of engagement conflict?
 We’d love to hear from you - leave us a comment on LinkedIn.